MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 **Note:** The VM environment provided by your lab hosting provider comes with over 20 existing Microsoft 365 user accounts, as well as a large number of existing on-premises user accounts.
 Several of the existing Microsoft 365 user accounts will be used throughout the labs in this course.
 Even though the MOD Administrator account has been created by your lab hosting provider, you will still create Holly Dickson's user account, since having more than one user who's assigned the Microsoft 365 Global Administrator role is a best practice.
 It will also provide you with the experience of creating a Microsoft 365 user account in case you're not familiar with the process.

-Once you create Holly's Microsoft 365 account, you'll then perform password management on four users that Holly selected as members of her Microsoft 365 pilot project team: Alex Wilber, Joni Sherman, Lynne Robbins, and Patti Fernandez.

-Holly has then been asked by Adatum’s CTO to deploy Microsoft Entra Multifactor Authentication (MFA), Pass-through Authentication (PTA), and Microsoft Entra Smart Lockout as a means of strengthening password management throughout the organization.
+Holly has then been asked by Adatum’s CTO to deploy Microsoft Entra Multifactor Authentication (MFA), Pass-through Authentication (PTA), and Microsoft Entra Smart Lockout.
+These three features will help strengthen password management throughout the organization in preparation for Copilot for Microsoft 365.
 For PTA, you will deploy it using Microsoft Entra Cloud Sync.
 And for Smart Lockout, you will deploy it using Group Policy Management.

 For MFA, you will create a Conditional Access policy to deploy MFA for all of Adatum's users.
 You will then modify it to exclude Holly and the selected members of her Microsoft 365 pilot project team.
-That will save you from having to use MFA when signing in with them, as well as provide you with experience on how to exclude users in a Conditional Access policy. **Note:** This is not something you would normally do in a real-world scenario.
+That will save you from having to use MFA when signing in with them, as well as provide you with experience on how to exclude users in a Conditional Access policy.

+**Note:** Excluding specific users from using MFA is not something you would normally do in a real-world scenario.
 However, for the purpose of saving time in this classroom training lab, we will disable MFA for the test users.

 ### Task 1 - Create a User Account for Adatum's Microsoft 365 Administrator